See below for FAQs on Public Rider operations

 Do mobile tickets expire?

 One way/Round Trip tickets expire within 30 days of purchase whether activated or not.
-All tickets can only be scanned once.
+One way tickets can be scanned once, Round Trip tickets are delivered as two one way tickets that can each be scanned once

 Do I need to set up an account to be able to use mobile tickets?